Getting to the Finish Line (A Poem)

 I can barely run up a flight of stairs

-But sometimes, life has these mini marathons
+But sometimes, life gives you mini marathons

 Then I asked for help, and some was given